vishnu9315/commerce-parliament-playwright-framework/README.md

 A UI regression automation framework for the **Commerce Parliament AI Question Handler** portal (`https://commerce-parliament.myscheme.in/`), built with Playwright + TypeScript.

-This is a production-style, GitHub-ready framework — not a demonstration of every Playwright feature.
-It automates the highest-value business workflows identified by exploring the _live_ application (not the BRD, which describes an earlier/aspirational design — see `docs/application-overview.md` §0 for why the two disagree in places) and by cross-referencing a real manual-testing bug sheet.

 ## 1. Why Playwright